beegagliardi.com

 $9,500 / month · 3-month minimum

-I act as the strategic architect for your digital CX, designing the systems between knowledge, community, self-service, and AI.
-I guide your existing team on exactly what to build, where the gaps are, and how to connect the loops.
+I act as the principal architect for your digital CX — designing the systems between knowledge, community, self-service, and AI, and building where your team can't.
+I close the gap between strategy and production.
 So you get world-class CX that scales without world-class effort.

 • Experience infrastructure roadmap ownership — Mapping fragmented AI touchpoints and building the orchestration layer that connects them.